Actualizado

 Pharmacokinetics

-Pharmacokinetics (PK) and safety data from 30 pregnant U.S. women with HIV who received a fixed‑dose combination of EVG, cobicistat (COBI), emtricitabine, and tenofovir disoproxil fumarate demonstrate that EVG exposure (based on area under the curve [AUC]) was 24% lower during the second trimester and 44% lower during the third trimester than during the postpartum period.
-EVG trough concentration (C24h) was 81% lower during the second trimester and 89% lower during the third trimester than during the postpartum period.
-COBI AUC was 54% to 57% lower and C24h was 72% to 76% lower during the second and third trimesters, respectively, than during the postpartum period.
-EVG AUC failed to reach the exposure target of 23 mcg•h/mL (the 10th percentile for nonpregnant adults) in 50% of women during the second trimester and 55% of women during the third trimester; 12% of women reached the exposure target during the postpartum period.
-Plasma HIV RNA at delivery was <50 copies/mL in 19 of 25 women (76%) for whom data were available.1 In a European study that evaluated the PK of EVG administered with COBI in 14 pregnant women, EVG AUC was reduced by 34%, and trough concentration was reduced by 77% during the third trimester, compared with the postpartum period.
-EVG trough concentration was below the 90% effective concentration (0.13 mg/L) in 85% of women in the third trimester and in none postpartum.
+Pharmacokinetics (PK) and safety data from 30 pregnant U.S. women with HIV who received an FDC of EVG, cobicistat (COBI), emtricitabine, and tenofovir disoproxil fumarate demonstrate that EVG exposure (based on area under the curve [AUC]) was 24% lower during the second trimester and 44% lower during the third trimester than during the postpartum period.
+EVG concentration at 24 hours postdose (C24h) was 81% lower during the second trimester and 89% lower during the third trimester than during the postpartum period.
+COBI AUC was 44% and 59% lower and C24h was 60% and 76% lower during the second and third trimesters, respectively, than during the postpartum period.
+EVG AUC failed to reach the exposure target of 23 mcg•h/mL (the 10th percentile for nonpregnant adults) in 53% of women during the second trimester and 62% of women during the third trimester, while 28% of women failed to reach the exposure target during the postpartum period.
+Plasma HIV RNA at birth was <50 copies/mL in 19 of 25 women (76%) for whom data were available.1 In a European study that evaluated the PK of EVG administered with COBI in 14 pregnant women, EVG AUC was reduced by 34%, and Ctrough was reduced by 77% during the third trimester compared with the postpartum period.
+EVG Ctrough was below the 90% effective concentration (0.13 mg/L) in 85% of women in the third trimester and in none postpartum.
 Two women experienced virologic failure during the third trimester and were switched to alternative regimens.2

 Two case reports of EVG and COBI PK, safety, and efficacy in individual pregnant women found similar reductions in EVG and COBI exposure during pregnancy, although viral loads in both women remained undetectable throughout pregnancy.3,4 One case report described unbound EVG concentrations and found that the unbound fraction was 0.3% during pregnancy and 0.5% at 6 months postpartum.
 Reductions in both total EVG concentration and unbound EVG concentration increase the risk of suboptimal exposure.4

-Because studies have reported reduced EVG exposure when pregnant women receive fixed-dose combination tablets that contain EVG and COBI, the prescribing information for these products has been changed to indicate that these formulations are not recommended for use in pregnancy and should not be initiated in pregnancy; frequent viral load monitoring or use of an alternative regimen is recommended for individuals who become pregnant while receiving these formulations.5 If these formulations are used in pregnancy, to maximize absorption, they should be administered with a meal and should not be administered within 2 hours of intake of preparations containing minerals, such as iron or calcium, including prenatal vitamins.5
+Because studies have reported reduced EVG exposure when pregnant women receive FDC tablets that contain EVG and COBI, the prescribing information for these products has been changed to indicate that these formulations are not recommended for use in pregnancy and should not be initiated in pregnancy; frequent viral load monitoring or use of an alternative regimen is recommended if these formulations are being taken when pregnancy occurs.5 If these formulations are used in pregnancy, to maximize absorption, they should be administered with a meal and should not be administered within 2 hours of intake of preparations containing minerals, such as iron or calcium, including prenatal vitamins.5

 Placental and Breast Milk Passage